Search Results for: 4 – Page 2

 FAO Schwarz Fellowship

-Next application deadline: February 2026 Recorded information session – December 2024 The FAO Schwarz Fellowship in Social Impact is an intensive, transformative two-year experience designed for new college graduates who wish to deepen their knowledge of social equity, pursue careers in social impact, and lead the change.
+Next application deadline: February 2027 Recorded information session – October 2025 (opens YouTube video) The FAO Schwarz Fellowship in Social Impact is an intensive, transformative two-year experience designed for new college graduates who wish to deepen their knowledge of social equity, pursue careers in social impact, and lead the change.
 Interested college seniors apply directly to specific posted positions in host nonprofit organizations in Boston, New York City, and Philadelphia.
 Fellows receive a two-year contract for a paid position (with benefits) that combines direct service and strategic projects.
-The experience deepens the Fellow’s
+The experience

 Humanity in Action

-Next deadline: March 16, 2025 (application now open!)
-Humanity in Action Summer Fellows spend 2–4 weeks with about 25 peers from around the world emerging themselves in topics of social justice, democracy, and human rights.
-The program – offered this year (to U.S. based applicants) in Berlin (July 7–22) or Copenhagen (August 8–28*) – provides a country- and context-specific curriculum that examines historical and contemporary challenges to human rights, pluralism and equality.
-The topics are illuminated by a wide range of experts, workshops, site visits, Fellow presentations and discussions.
-After
+Next deadline: March 2026 UCB recipients!
+Recorded info session 3/5/25 (opens web page) Humanity in Action Summer Fellows spend 2–4 weeks with about 25 peers from around the world emerging themselves in topics of social justice, democracy, and human rights.
+The program – offered in 2025 (to U.S. based applicants) in Amsterdam (June 17–July 3), Berlin (July 7–22), Sarajevo (hybrid) July 9–31), and Copenhagen (August 11–28*) – provides a country- and context-specific curriculum that examines historical and contemporary challenges to human rights, pluralism and equality.
+The topics are illuminated by